mddigaetano/NicoDL/README.md

 docker build -t niconicoload .
 ```

-If you just want to use the script without a container, install the dependencies and run the script.
+If you just want to use the script without a container, install the python dependencies and ffmpeg and run the script.